End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Training Methodology

-\subsubsection{Curriculum Learning-based fine-tuning}
+\subsection{Curriculum Learning-based Fine-tuning}

-To finetune towards the target dataset, a second curriculum learning stage is implemented.
-The process feeds training samples through a probabilistic policy.
-For each training sample, the model computes a random number.
-If it is lower than a synthetic sample threshold $P(g)$, a synthetic sample is provided.
-If not, a real one is fed.
-In order to ensure that the number of synthetic samples is reduced as the training progresses, $P(g)$ is regularized through a linear scheduler function:
+The final training step is to fine-tune the model on the target dataset.
+Therefore, a second curriculum learning stage is implemented.
+To balance the training process, the model is fed with both synthetic and real data samples using a probabilistic policy.
+The linear function described in Eq. \ref{eq:prob_func} determines the probability threshold $P$ for selecting either a synthetic or real sample:

-where $P(g)$ is the probability of providing a synthetic sample from the generator, $P_{\text{max}}$ and $P_{\text{min}}$ are the maximum and minimum probabilities of this threshold, $t$ is the current sample global index during training---also known as training step---and $N$ is the total number of samples the probabilities have to be distributed in.
-This scheduler provides mostly synthetic samples during early stages of the training, while it mostly gives real samples when the last steps are reached.
-In our case, we determined the values of $P_{\text{max}}=0.9$, $P_{\text{min}}=0.2$ and $N=200.000$.
+where $P$ is the probability threshold, $P_{\text{max}}$ and $P_{\text{min}}$ are the maximum and minimum probabilities of this threshold, $s$ is the current training step, and $N$ is the range over which the linear function is distributed.
+This scheduler transitions from providing mostly synthetic samples in the early stages to predominantly real samples when $s~\textgreater~N$.

-\section{Experimental setup}
+\section{Experimental Setup}

-In this section, we describe the experimental environment designed to test the capability of the proposed method in this work\footnote{The implementation of the model and the datasets are available in \url{https://github.com/antoniorv6/SMT-plusplus.git}}.
+In this section, we describe the experimental environment designed to evaluate the performance of the proposed approach.\footnote{The implementation of the model is available at \url{https://github.com/antoniorv6/SMT} while the model and the weights are published in \url{https://huggingface.co/PRAIG}.}